-Functions that are defined without parentheses are called without parentheses where the symbol is resolved.
-Functions with parentheses are discussed in $\S13.11$.
+Functions that are defined without parentheses are called without parentheses as defined by scope resolution.
+Functions without parentheses are discussed in §13.11.

 A named-expression is an expression that may be optionally named.
 The optional identifier represents a named actual argument described in §13.4.1.